 Also Read: Get More Information About Miracle Fruit

 Try a 1,1,1 ratio for the mix.
 You can substitute peat for coir if you can’t find the coir.
 Be sure to use a high quality horticultural coir that has been rinsed of all salt residues.Trust me not all coir sold is free of salt residues.
 Coconuts and the (coir) fibers are often washed and soaked at the shore line on a beach.

 While your miracle fruit seed is germinating it is busy sending down a very long tap root.
 Most of the time people give up and toss out the pots with actual germinating seeds.
 Have patience and keep them warm.
 Many times the miracle berry seeds are planted and over watered till they rot or emerge and then quickly dampen off.

 You might toss out your little seedlings if you don’t look at them carefully.
 The tiny little plant emerges as a thin hair follicle and later the first leaves emerge.
 Now when the first set of leaves emerge it’s critical to keep the leaves moist.
 Don’t let the wind beat up and dry out those little miracle fruit leaves!

 A seedling that is less than eight inches tall could be a year old.
 When planting seeds the germination can take up to 16 weeks.
 In general these plants are very slow growers.

-(not strong direct sunlight) such as a well lit window.
+As an indoor plant, provide it with bright light (not strong direct sunlight) such as a well lit window.
 In the summer the plant can be moved outside to a warm, lightly shaded spot.
-While indoors your plant will grow best if kept moist and occasionally misted to keep a little humidity around it.
+While indoors your miracleplant will grow best if kept moist and misted a few times a day to keep a little humidity around it.
 Be sure to use an acid based fertilizer because they love an average pH of 5.5.
-We recommend Organikthrive ™